JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/input_output.rst

 The diachronic file
 -----------------------------------------------------------------------------

-A diachronic file is a file obtained during a segment of simulation or resulting of the conversion of a synchronous file with conv2dia for graphical purposes (available only for LFI fileformat).
+A diachronic file is a file obtained during a segment of simulation.
 The file directly obtained during the simulation has a name ended by .000, and contains records such as averaged variables, tendencies, fluxes stored at different times of the simulation on the whole or some parts of the domain.
 Such records are obtained by requesting temporal series, budgets, aircraft or balloon, profiler or station, or LES diagnostics.

 The output file
 -----------------------------------------------------------------------------